alexandrerays/alexandrerays/README.md

 I hold a bachelor’s degree in computational physics and a master’s degree in computer engineering / computer vision, both from University of São Paulo.

+## Projects

+In the pinned repositories below, you will find selected projects from my AI engineering portfolio, including:

+- Two RAG systems focused on legal and medical use cases
+- One agentic AI system for stock market analysis
+- One web application for speech processing and transcription

+In addition to these open-source projects, I also lead the development of two SaaS products, OncoAI Platform and NotebookMed, as well as OncoCare, a mobile app focused on the oncology patient journey.

 ## TECH STACK

 | Category                | Technologies                                                                 |